Sunday's Draw is CAnceled due to weather.

 Donations are tax deductible

 The intention of Circles in the Sand is to share love, joy and kindness.
-Team Circles will be creating a sandy path surrounded by intricate designs and artwork for everyone to enjoy a walk on the sand.
+Team Circles will be creating a sandy path surrounded by intricate designs and artwork for everyone to enjoy a walk on the sand path.

 What to expect when you visit with Circles in the Sand

-Scheduled walk time on the schedule is when the larger labyrinth should be complete and available to walk.
-Drawing starts about 2 hours before the walk times.
+Scheduled walk time on the schedule is when the path will be available to walk.
+Drawing starts about 2 hours before the walk time.
+Path should be available for 2 to 3 hours walk starts so allow about 20 minutes for your walk and come and any time.

 Here is a place to learn about the process used in creating walkable art.
 The frequently asked questions about how, when, where, who and why.